-Children are judged annually as to whether they are working towards age related expectations (ARE), working at ARE or exceeding ARE and this information is stored with the school's online tracking system Educater.
+Children are judged annually as to whether they are working towards age related expectations (ARE), working at ARE or exceeding ARE and this information is stored in the Assessment of skills progression Science and Foundation subjects folder for each year group.
+These folders follow the children through the school as they move on to the next year group.